-The current widely accepted proposal is that low level visible red to near infrared light energy is absorbed by mitochondria and converted into ATP for cellular use.
-In addition, the process creates mild oxidants (ROS) that leads to gene transcription and then to cellular repair and healing.
+The current and widely accepted proposal is that low level visible red to near infrared light (NIR) energy is absorbed by mitochondria and converted into ATP for cellular use.
+In addition, the process creates mild oxidants (ROS), which leads to gene transcription and then to cellular repair and healing.
 The process also unclogs the chain that has been clogged by nitric oxide (NO).
 The nitric oxide is then released back into the system.
-Nitric oxide is a molecule that our body produces to help its 50 trillion cells communicate with each other by transmitting signals throughout the entire body.
+Nitric oxide is a molecule that our body produces to help its 50 trillion cells communicate with each other.
+This communication happens by transmission of signals throughout the entire body.
 Additionally, nitric oxide helps to dilate the blood vessels and improve blood circulation.

-Near-infrared light stimulates mitochondrial respiration in neurons by donating photons that are absorbed by cytochrome oxidase, a bioenergetics process called photoneuromodulation in nervous tissue.The absorption of luminous energy by the enzyme results in increased brain cytochrome oxidase enzymatic activity and oxygen consumption.
+Near-infrared light (NIR) stimulates mitochondrial respiration in neurons by donating photons that are absorbed by cytochrome oxidase.
+This is a bioenergetics process called photoneuromodulation in nervous tissue.The absorption of luminous energy by the enzyme results in increased brain cytochrome oxidase enzymatic activity and oxygen consumption.
 Since the enzymatic reaction catalyzed by cytochrome oxidase is the reduction of oxygen to water, acceleration of cytochrome oxidase catalytic activity directly causes an increase in cellular oxygen consumption.
-Increased oxygen consumption by nerve cells is coupled to oxidative phosphorylation, ATP production increases as a consequence of the metabolic action of near-infrared light.
+Increased oxygen consumption by nerve cells is coupled to oxidative phosphorylation.
+Hence, ATP production increases as a consequence of the metabolic action of near-infrared light.
 This type of luminous energy can enter brain mitochondria transcranially, and — independently of the electrons derived from food substrates — it can directly photostimulate cytochrome oxidase activity.

 – “Biphasic Dose Response in Low Level Light Therapy”; Sulbha K. Sharma (PhD), Ying-Ying Huang (MD), James Carroll, Michael R. Hamblin (PhD)